SungRoboticsGroup/KinegamiPython/README.md

 "Kinegami: Algorithmic Design of Compliant Kinematic Chains From Tubular Origami", IEEE Transaction on Robotics 2022.

-In addition, we make the following changes and contributions:
-LIST THESE AS I IMPLEMENT THEM

-We developed this code using python 3.9 and the following libraries: numpy scipy matplotlib roboticstoolbox-python
+We developed this code using python 3.9 and the following libraries:
+- numpy
+- scipy
+- matplotlib
+- roboticstoolbox-python